-Indian by birth, Pakistani by migration and British by chance, Ali Zaidi uses his cultural displacement to celebrate commonalities and differences by creating strategies of connection and welcome.
-Eclectic in his approach, he uses photography, film, live art, social media, food gatherings, touch and massage, with an aim to explore.
-Zaidi’s art bridges between the rational and the emotional creating an intangible understanding of being.
+Indian by birth, Pakistani by migration and British by chance, Ali Zaidi uses his cultural displacement to celebrate commonalities and differences.
+He weaves strategies of connection and welcome.
+At once eclectic and holistic, he uses photography, film, performance, drawing, social media, food gatherings, touch and massage, to explore conectivity.
+Zaidi’s art is a bridge between the rational and the emotional creating an intangible understanding of being.

-Currently he is working as a Creative Producer on a feature film in India whilst developing a new body of work 2001 UnMasked: hyper-real-portraits of gender.
+Recently he worked as a Creative Producer on a feature film Kadvi Hawa in India whilst continuing on a body of new work 1001 UnMasked: hyper-real-portraits of gender.
 His works have been seen and experienced nationally and internationally.

-My practice is informed by differences that create the vibrancy of our contemporary cultures, communities and civic engagement.
+My practice is informed by differences that create the vibrancy of our contemporary cultures, communities and engagement.
 Using art as a tool, I explore connectivity of people.
-Focusing on the personal and collective identities to create spaces that are mutable and inclusive.
-Through co-authorship and working across disciplines, whilst celebrating the differences, similarities are teased out that ultimately reveal the common good.
+Focusing on the personal and collective identities I create offerings that celebrate the uniqueness, yet tease similarities that reveal the connection.

 Artistic Director motiroti 2004 – 2012